 \subsection{Decision Making Module}

-There are two types of \acrshort{dmm} in SEI: classification based and features space based.
-The first one is used for supervised tasks via classification head, and the second one employees different criteria in features space distribution and fits the self-supervised paradigm.
-We use clusters based approach as one of most widely used for unknown detection tasks and absolutely universal: it doesn't depend on certain type of Features Learning Module or ML approach.

-The clusters based \acrshort{dmm} is design as following.
-After the training, we extract training features by trained features extractor $F$ and cluster them into $C$ clusters using K-means algorithm.
-During the inference, we extract features of test sample and detect the nearest cluster.
-Then, we compare the distance from the test sample to the nearest cluster center with the distances of train samples in this cluster.
+\acrshort{dmm} is the final stage of \acrshort{ml} based \acrshort{ued} as depicted in Figure \ref{fig:workflow}.
+It has to be independent of the choice of a specific \acrshort{flm} or \acrshort{ml} approach.
+There are several widely used \acrshort{dmm}s like K-means based \cite{smiti2020critical}, KNN based \cite{hao2023contrastive}, MLP-based \cite{krasnov2025novel}, etc. As we solve the \acrshort{ssl} problem of outliers detection, we investigate the cluster-based \acrshort{dmm} \cite{smiti2020critical}, which is a robust, universal, and interpretable method for outlier detection.
+After the training, we extract the training features using a trained \acrshort{flm} $F$ and cluster them into $C$ clusters with the K-means algorithm.
+During inference, we extract features from the test sample and identify the nearest cluster.
+Then, we compare the distance from the test sample to the nearest cluster center with the distances of the train samples in this cluster.
 If a test sample lies in the right $\alpha \% $ quantile of the train distribution, it is marked as unknown.
 This concept is illustrated in Figure~\ref{fig:dmm}.

 Formally, if $d_i$ is a distance from the test sample to the nearest cluster center and $\{d'_j\}_{j=1}^{N_{tr}}$ are distances from the same cluster center to train samples lying in it, then the classification score $s_i$ is computed as: